surelybassy/SportStatsAnalysis/README.md

 ## The Data

 With a large amount of data available, I explored a number of different sources that I could use to collect it.
 There are a number of sports statistics APIs, but many of the better ones require a paid licence key.
 I found the best sources for data were smaller, independent websites, where data scraping was trouble free and some even offer CSV files for direct download.
 Kaggle also had several large datasets with historical statistics from football matches around the world.
+User Zaeemnalla had a dataset containing  match records and statistics from past Premier League season.

 Using Python I was able to automate the process of collecting and combining data from numerous pages.
 I scraped a number of different tables into Pandas Dataframes and began to explore and clean the data.
 After gathering information that I thought was the most useful and relevant, I exported the clean dataframes to CSV files to be used for further analysis in SQL and Tableau.